aifortytwo/introduction-to-R/README.md

 - who_disease.csv
 - BagsOfOranges_Fact.xlsx

-THere is also a written guide on how to install R in the repo:
+There is also a written guide on how to install R in the repo:

 - RInstallAndReadFiles.doc